 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-General Motors has announced a complimentary exchange program for Volt owners of the 120-volt charging cable for a new unit.
-Owners of 2011 models and the few 2012 units with the previous version of the cable are eligible for the exchange.
+General Motors announced in 2012 that a complimentary exchange program would take place for Volt owners of the 120-volt charging cable for a new unit.
+Owners of 2011 models and the few 2012 units with the previous version of the cable were eligible for the exchange.

-GM spokesperson Randy Fox says they’ve begun production of a new design of the cable, one that provides “a more consistent charge.”
-The new Chevy Volt’s charger is thicker, and Fox says GM made “enhancements to the design to add some durability and reliability.”
+GM spokesperson Randy Fox said they had begun production of a new design of the cable, one that provided “a more consistent charge.”
+The new Chevy Volt’s charger is thicker, and Fox said GM made “enhancements to the design to add some durability and reliability.”

-Hopefully, this means fewer trips to the charging station, increased miles of range, and less reliance on the Volt’s backup gas engine.
-Fox indicated Volt owners will be getting notices of the exchange via postal mail next week.
-The old charging cable will be swapped for the updated design the next time they have their Volt serviced at a dealership.
+Hopefully, this would mean fewer trips to the charging station, increased miles of range, and less reliance on the Volt’s backup gas engine.
+Fox indicated Volt owners would be getting notices of the exchange via mail.
+The old charging cable would then be swapped for the updated design the next time they had their Volt serviced at a dealership.

 The plug-in hybrid electric vehicle has been a bit of a lightning rod for General Motors.
 The company has consistently missed lofty sales targets, and the factory where the Volt is built currently sits idle on a five-week shutdown because of unsold stock sitting on dealer lots.

 The National Highway Transportation Safety Administration (NHTSA) announced a safety defect investigation on the Volt after a number of models that underwent crash testing caught fire, the first weeks after it had been crashed.

 Compare Quotes From Top Companies and Save